 Norway is politically stable and scores high on "Ease of business" and "Low corruption" surveys.
 Regulation is regarded as highly transparent and non-discriminatory towards foreign investors.

-Host Norway has a long tradition of working together with the power intensive industry.
+Industry Development has a long tradition of working together with the power intensive industry.
 We acknowledge that an investor is not looking for a site developer or energy provider alone; what we offer is industry building.

 Norway’s world class industries within oil and gas, energy, maritime and the seafood sector, ensures a rich variety of highly motivated and educated workforce.
 Industry sectors tend to cooperate, and national research and development has over 40 government funded clusters.

 Our biggest environmental advantage is our abundant hydro and wind power resource.
 If an establishment is located in a coal-based power system, consumption of 500 GWh would result in a footprint of more than 400.000 tons CO2.
 Located in Norway, the same footprint would be next to 0 tons CO2.

 - not exposed to extreme natural occurrences such as: hurricanes, volcanic eruptions or tornadoes

 - relatively cold and the climate ensures natural cooling, reducing the need for power consumption

 Norway is always ranked high as the happiest country in the world, according to the United Nation’s World Happiness Report 2017.
 A study that takes income, health and emotional well-being into consideration.